virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 The Python 3 language must also be installed, and presumably in your PATH as well.

-Our compiler consists of a completely-portable portion written in Python 3, plus a portion written in C that must itself be compiled before being runnable on your system.
+Our compiler consists of a (hopefully!) completely-portable portion written in Python 3, plus a portion written in C that must itself be compiled before being runnable on your system.

 As I said earlier, the C-language component of the compiler has been